Brunch & Batter

 Overhead of raw golden beets on a wooden surface.

 • Golden beets- Also known as "yellow" beets/beetroot.
 They have a sweeter, milder taste than red beets.
-Often sold at farmer's markets and some grocery stores.
+Often sold at farmers' markets and some grocery stores.
 Try to buy from local farmers' markets or reputable sources whenever possible.
-If you can't find yellow beets, than go ahead and use fresh red beets.
-Avoid canned beets for this recipe, because roasting them is key to their sweet, flavor profile.
+If you can't find yellow beets, fresh red beets are fine.
+Avoid canned beets for this recipe, because roasting them is key to their sweet flavor profile.

-• Lettuce- I love Spring mix, but arugula or Romaine is another great choice.
+• Lettuce- I love spring mix, but arugula or omaine is another great choice.

 • Tarragon- Fresh tarragon is best, but you can substitute dried if you have.